 Last year alone, Germany installed more solar PV than Britain seeks to do in a decade.
 Putting solar PV on all of the south facing roofs of homes in the UK would meet more than 30 per cent of our electricity needs, and then there’s commercial and industrial buildings on top.
 And that’s before factoring in wind, tidal, geothermal and biomethane – Britain’s other largely untapped resources.

 If we are going to avoid an energy crash at the expense of Britain’s poorest people, the government must limit its review to solar farms and allow other kinds of FITs to move forward.

 Ministers should be trebling targets for community-generated power and kick-starting a green energy revolution.
 This will cut carbon emissions, create green jobs, and deliver real power to the people.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.